 The regulator of health and social care services in England, the Care Quality Commission (CQC), will continue to provide oversight of providers during this period.
 On 16 March 2020, the CQC announced that its routine inspections of providers would be stopped immediately and there would be a shift towards other, remote methods to give assurance of safety and quality and care.
 Some inspection activity may still take place in a small number of cases, such as where there are allegations of abuse.

 If a person disagrees with a local authority’s decision regarding their social care they can complain to the authority.
 If, after completing the local authority complaints process, a person is still not satisfied, they can raise the matter with the Local Government and Social Care Ombudsman.
-However, on 26 March 2020 the Ombudsman announced that it had suspended “all casework activity that demands information from, or action by, local authorities and care providers, in light of the current Coronavirus outbreak.”
-The Ombudsman stated that this decision was made in order to support care providers to deliver their services without distraction during this period.
+On 26 March 2020 the Ombudsman announced that it had suspended “all casework activity that demands information from, or action by, local authorities and care providers, in light of the current Coronavirus outbreak.”
+However, from 29 June the Ombudsman resumed all existing casework and began taking new complaints through its website.

 This briefing covers England only.
 For information on the Coronavirus Act’s social care provisions in respect of Scotland and Wales, see Library Briefing 8861, Coronavirus Bill: health and social care measures.